callmephilip/strapi-custom-graphql/POST.md

 }),
 ```

 There are at least a couple of ways to handle this.
-We could use Strapi's entity service API to pull stats for a given politician and then do some maths adding things up, OR we could leverage Strapi's raw database handle and write some sweet sweet SQL to count things for us:
+We could use Strapi's entity service API to pull stats for a given politician and then do some math adding things up, OR we could leverage Strapi's raw database handle and write some sweet sweet SQL to count things for us:

 ```ts
 nexus.extendType({